 The heart, that tireless engine within us, orchestrates the rhythm of life through a carefully timed sequence of contractions and relaxations.
-While much attention is often given to systole, the phase of forceful ejection, the equally vital ventricular diastole often remains in its shadow.
+In practice, while much attention is often given to systole, the phase of forceful ejection, the equally vital ventricular diastole often remains in its shadow.
 But have you ever considered that ventricular diastole typically has a longer duration than ventricular systole?
 This seemingly simple fact is the cornerstone of efficient cardiac function, allowing the heart to fill adequately, prepare for the next contraction, and ultimately sustain life.

 Main Subheading